dsoellinger/Advanced-Algorithms-and-Data-Structures/2_Algorithmic_Paradigms.md

 - Its run-time performance may vary

-Several Las Vegas algorithms can be turned into Monte Carlo algorithms by setting a time budget and stopping the algorithm once this time budget is exceeded..
+Several Las Vegas algorithms can be turned into Monte Carlo algorithms by setting a time budget and stopping the algorithm once this time budget is exceeded.